In East Texas, an illegal 60-year lockout of

 African-Americans from their family burial grounds challenges descendants still.

 We are making a film about it.
-Here is a taste of the documentary film in progress that addresses the struggle going on to gain access to Love Cemetery.
+Here's a taste of our feature length documentary film about the struggle (led by three relentless women) to gain access to Love Cemetery.

 Why is this important?

 We are haunted by the contradictions of our past.